MapModern/GlobaLS/_pages/projects.md

    By combining computational methods, cultural and literary history, translation, sociology, gender and media studies, an interdisciplinary team of 6 researchers  will fill the gap in modernist studies and will significantly contribute, with an empirically tested method, to open new methodological paths for a decentred global cultural history.

-Team: Diana Roig Sanz (PI, UOC), Elisabet Carbó Catalan (UOC), Laura Fólica (UOC), Ventsislav Ikoff (UOC)
+Team: Diana Roig Sanz (PI, UOC), Elisabet Carbó Catalan (UOC), Ainamar Clariana (UOC), Laura Fólica (UOC), Ventsislav Ikoff (UOC), Pablo Suárez-Mansilla (UOC)

 Duration: December 2018 - December 2023

 ## Trad-Data: Translation and Market.
-The Circulation of Books (Spain-Latin America, 1909-1945) and Big Data
+The Circulation of Books (Spain-Latin America, 1900-1945) and Big Data
 {: .notice--primary}

 Funded by a BBVA Foundation Leonardo 2017 Grant for Young Scholars and Cultural Creatives.